axmolengine/axmol/README.md

 # engine-v5
 This is another more radical fork of cocos2d-x game engine, use opanal for all platforms, single texture multi gpu texture handler, c++17...

+The readme of cocos2d-x v4: https://github.com/simdsoft/engine-v5/blob/master/README.ccv4.md

 ### Goals summary:
 1. C++17
 2. forcus on native game dev only